 About Me

-At Dartmouth, my research has been generously supported by multiple fundings, including the Dartmouth Neukom Institute for Computational Science and the James O. Freedman Presidential Scholarship.
-I have also completed a rigorous curriculum, including seven graduate-level CS courses, and earned five academic citations for excellence in CS coursework.
+At Dartmouth, my research was generously supported by multiple fundings, including the Dartmouth Neukom Institute for Computational Science and the James O. Freedman Presidential Scholarship.
+I have also completed a rigorous curriculum, including eight graduate-level CS courses, and earned five academic citations for excellence in CS coursework.

 Outside of academics, I enjoy crocheting, running, skiing, and scuba diving, and I have been playing the cello for 13 years.